cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

  3. Create a new deployment of the `CloudifySettings` blueprint:
     ![CloudifySettings blueprint deploy]({{< img "manager/image-deploy-new-deployment.png" >}})

- 4. Complete the input fields:
+ 4. Complete the input fields.<br>
-    If you wish to make a quick start, and no-one in your environment is testing Cloudify Managers, you only need to complete the blank fields.<br>
+    To make a quick start, if no-one in your environment is testing Cloudify Managers, you only need to complete the blank fields.<br>
     The blank fields represent the platform credentials or access keys and the `user_ssh_key`, which can be set to "no key provided" if you already have access to the VM.
 (Otherwise, see the details for that setting below).

     If you are using a secured Cloudify Manager you must enter a username and password to log into Cloudify Manager and, at least, the Cloudify Manager public IP address in `manager_names_and_ips`.
-If you are not  accessing Cloudify Manager directly, you can enter only localhost in `broker_names_and_ips`, (e.g. for monitoring).
+If you are not  accessing Cloudify Manager directly, you can enter only `localhost` in `broker_names_and_ips`, (e.g. for monitoring).

     <table>
         <thead>